In California

 THE BIG QUESTION

-California will allow nearly all abortions.
+California allows nearly all abortions.
 It has established in its laws a supposed right to choose to have an abortion.
 Cal.
 Health & Safety Code § 123462.

 WHAT’S NEXT